TenthPres/TouchPointScripts/README.md

 - [**Assign Shepherd**](AssignShepherd) - This tool allows leaders to be assigned as designated "shepherds" for a family.
 This shepherd can then be referenced in Tasks or when Counseling situations arise.

-- [**ChangeLog**](ChangeLog) - This report lists the most recent changes made to a Person or Family.
-It shows the person making the change, the person to whom the change was made, and the content of the changes.

 - [**Email Address Archiving**](EmailAddressArchiving) - TouchPoint can only store two email addresses per user.
 While most people probably only use one or two email addresses at a time, it can be helpful to keep track of all of the email addresses someone uses across time.
 This script allows many more email addresses to be immutably associated with a person's record,